code4recovery/12-step-meeting-list/readme.txt

 1. Edit location

 == Changelog ==

+= 2.15 =
+* Sites may now control their level of sharing
+* CSVs and Google Sheets can now be data sources
+* Support for User Role Editor plugin
+* FAQ item for any day view

 = 2.14.14 =
 * Upcoming meetings now include meetings that started in the last 30 minutes